2019 National League Wild Card Game

-For the third straight year, Major League Baseball sold presenting sponsorships to all of its postseason series; as with the 2019 AL Wild Card Game, this wild-card game was again presented by sponsor Hankook Tire and officially known as the 2019 National League Wild Card Game presented by Hankook Tire.

 Background

 Washington entered the game with a 93–69 record, while Milwaukee was 89–73.
 They met six times during the regular season, with Milwaukee winning the season series 4–2.

-The Washington Nationals secured a berth in the Wild Card Game on September 24.
-The Nationals finished second in the National League East, behind the Atlanta Braves.
-The Nationals secured home field advantage on September 28.
-This was Washington's first playoff appearance as a wild card team.
+The Washington Nationals secured a berth in the Wild Card Game for their first playoff appearance as a wild card team on September 24, finishing second in the National League East, behind the Atlanta Braves.
+They subsequently secured home field advantage on September 28.

-The Milwaukee Brewers secured a postseason berth on September 26, and became the second NL wild card on September 29, the final day of the regular season.
-The Brewers finished second in the National League Central, behind the St. Louis Cardinals.
-This was Milwaukee's third playoff appearance as a wild card team, the first being in 2008, and their first Wild Card Game appearance.
+The Milwaukee Brewers secured a postseason berth on September 26 and became the second NL wild card, their third playoff appearance as a wild card team, the first being in 2008, and their first Wild Card Game appearance on September 29, the final day of the regular season after they finished second in the National League Central, behind the St. Louis Cardinals.